 Ever wondered what it’s like to walk a mile in your kids shoes?
-While that might be a tight fit, because Jan.
-25 is officially National Opposite Day, we’ve come up with a few ways you can do the unexpected.
+While that might be a tight fit, Jan.
+25 is officially National Opposite Day, so we’ve come up with a few ways you can do the unexpected.
 Read on for our ideas you can do with the kids today or any day.

 1. Borrow their lunchbox for your lunch (and give them yours or use a paper lunch bag for their lunch).

 2. Write with crayons all day.
 Let them color with a ballpoint.

 3. Brush with their bubble-gum or apple flavored toothpaste.
 If they are old enough, give them a pea-sized drop of your minty toothpaste.

 4. Eat a PB&J for lunch with carrot sticks or string cheese and be sure your fruit serving is squeezable.
 (See if you can con them into a fig and goat cheese salad).